raewtf/raewtf.github.io/_posts/2025-02-25-cloudburst-manual.md

 # Basics

 This app connects to an external on-line API, to enable sending and receiving of data including weather information.
+This app also connects to Playdate's on-line leaderboard API, to enable sending of high scores among players across the globe.
 To use this app, make sure your Playdate has an active Wireless connection.

 ## Controls

-The D-pad and A and B buttons are used to navigate menus.
-The crank is optionally used in menus, but required to display detailed weather information.
+The d-pad and A and B buttons are used to navigate menus.
+The crank is optionally used in menus, or to display detailed weather information.
 Within the app, context is provided as to which controls will perform what actions.

 ## Initialization

-When you first start the app, you'll be prompted to provide an approximate location. *This data will be shared with the API service to gather information about your area.
-This information isn't shared anywhere else on-line, but will be saved on your Playdate's local disk.*
+When you first start the app, you'll be prompted to provide an approximate location.
+This data will be shared with the weatherapi.com service to gather information about your area.
+This information isn't shared anywhere else on-line, but your direct input will be saved on your Playdate's local disk.

 After providing a location, you'll be prompted to adjust a few settings — namely, temperature preference, and measurement preference.
 After this, the Playdate will attempt to connect to the Internet and grab weather data for your area.
 If your Playdate cannot connect to the Internet, an error message will appear and you'll be prompted to try again later.